2018 Training for New and Junior Officials

 Level 1 Training

 Level 1 Training is required for all new boys lacrosse officials.
 You must be at least a high school freshman to take the class.
-People completing all requirements will be able to officiate youth games (the exact levels of play that can be worked depend on your age on grade for the 2015–2016 school year and your age on August 31, 2015).
+People completing all requirements will be able to officiate youth games (the exact levels of play that can be worked depend on your age on grade for the 2017–2018 school year).

 Level 2 Training